cloudfoundry/cf-for-k8s/README.md

 ![](https://github.com/cloudfoundry/cf-for-k8s-docs/blob/main/content/docs/assets/cf-for-k8s-banner.png)

+# :warning: DEPRECATION NOTICE :warning:
+Thank you to everyone who has used and contributed to Cloud Foundry for Kubernetes!
+The project has proved out the Cloud Foundry model on Kubernetes.

+As a follow-on to the [8/23/21 cf-dev CF on K8s Update](https://lists.cloudfoundry.org/g/cf-dev/message/9371), this project has been deprecated to focus efforts on [Korifi](https://github.com/cloudfoundry/korifi/).
+Korifi provides a Kubernetes-native app platform by reimplementing the core Cloud Foundry APIs and backing them by a set of Kubernetes custom resources and controllers.
+We invite you to try out Korifi and provide feedback!

 # cf push comes to Kubernetes

 Cloud Foundry For Kubernetes (cf-for-k8s) blends the popular CF developer API with Kubernetes, Istio, and other open source technologies.
 The project aims to improve developer productivity for organizations using Kubernetes. cf-for-k8s can be installed atop any conformant environment in minutes.